sbgn/sbgn.github.io/pages/projects.md

 # Projects

 This page highlights ongoing developments relevant to the SBGN standard.
-The goal is to make the community aware of active projects and continuously maintained tools.
+The goal is to make the community aware of active ongoing projects and continuously maintained tools.
 We point out interesting features and provide references for quick access.

 <!--Anticipated and needed tools are marked in red: please contact us if you would like to contribute.-->